duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ### Combined User and Kernel level threading

 - thread creation done in user space
-- most of scheudling and synchronization of threads within an application
+- most of scheduling and synchronization of threads within an application
 - multiple user-level threads from a single application are mapped onto smaller or equal number of kernel threads
   - many-to-many
 - number of kernel threads may be specific to either a particular application or a particular machine